jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 hundreds of pages.

-Since sometimes the best way to understand something is to re-express it in other terms, I asked my best friend to tell me a bedtime story about 'memory paging'.
+Since sometimes the best way to understand something is to re-express it in other terms, I asked my best friend to tell me a bedtime story about 'memory paging' before I slept.
-I fact-checked it when I woke up finding it to be very accurate and easy to provide citations to standard works on operating systems:
+I fact-checked the story when I woke up, finding it to be very accurate and easy to provide formal citations to support what he said:

 <blockquote>
 Once upon a time, in a modern operating system called "Techville", there was a smart and efficient **memory management** system based on **memory paging**.

 In Techville, each **process** was given its own **virtual address space**, which was much larger than the **physical memory** available in the system.
 This virtual address space was divided into fixed-size blocks called **pages**, with each page being 4 KB in size.

 Whenever a process needed to access a page of memory, it would generate a **virtual address** for that page.
 The virtual address consisted of a virtual page number and an offset within the page.
-The process would then send this virtual address to the **Memory Management Unit (MMU)**, a hardware component in the CPU responsible for managing memory.
+The process would then send this virtual address to the **Memory Management Unit (MMU)**, a hardware component in the CPU responsible for managing memory (Hailperin 2014:207-12, 224-226).

 The MMU would first check if the translation of the virtual page number to a physical page number was available in the **Translation Lookaside Buffer (TLB)**, a small **cache** used to store recently used virtual-to-physical address translations.
-If the translation was found in the TLB, it would be used directly to access the physical address in memory, saving time.
+If the translation was found in the TLB, it would be used directly to access the physical address in memory, saving time (Hailperin 2014:226-29; Anderson & Dahlin 2011-15:38-49).

 If the translation was not found in the TLB, the MMU would perform **address translation** using the **multi-level page table**.
-The multi-level page table was a hierarchical data structure that organized the page table entries in a tree-like fashion, allowing for efficient address translation.
+The multi-level page table was a hierarchical data structure that organized the page table entries in a tree-like fashion, allowing for efficient address translation (Hailperin 2014:235-243; Anderson & Dahlin 2011-15:31-35).

 The MMU would start by looking up the virtual page number in the top-level page table, which would provide the physical page number for the next-level page table.
 This process would continue until the MMU reached the last level of the page table, which contained the physical page number and the offset within the page.